‘Clear the Capitol,’ Pence pleaded, timeline of riot shows | Federal News Network

 “Clear the Capitol,” Pence said.

-Elsewhere in the building, Senate Majority Leader Chuck Schumer and House Speaker Nancy Pelosi were making a similarly dire appeal to military leaders, asking the Army to deploy the National Guard.
+Elsewhere in the building, Senate Majority Leader Chuck Schumer and House Speaker Nancy Pelosi were making a similarly dire appeal to military leaders.

 “We need help,” Schumer, D-N.Y., said in desperation, more than an hour after the Senate chamber had been breached.